ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 It counts the occurrences of each specialty and lists associated companies.
 Results are sorted by company count in descending order, and only the most common specialty is selected.

+The above query can be used to find which specialty is most in demand and what all companies have this speciality.From the output , community is the most common speciality with companies like Lyft ,The Moms project, etc. having this specialty

 **3. Top 10 Companies with the Most Job Listings**